Tables and Columns

 Legacy System Tables (SQL Server 2000 and earlier)

--- List tables
+-- List user tables

 SELECT name FROM sysobjects WHERE xtype = 'U'